Microsoft-OpenSource-Labs/azure-mongodb-javaapp-demo/testfile.md

 * The easiest way to accomplish this is by removal of all resource groups which were created during provisioning process in order to keep the associated resources.
 * In case of VM, please remove the entire Resource Group you have created for it, e.g. **rg-20161124-vm-mongodbclient**
 <img src="img/media/image20.png" width="622" height="353" />
-You need to click on RG Delete operation and confirm the RG name.
+*.You need to click on RG Delete operation and confirm the RG name.
 <img src="img/media/image21.png" width="622" height="353" />

 * In case of Azure DocumentDB PaaS service, proceed as following in order to delete the associated Resource Group, e.g. **rg-rci-mongodb-demo-20161124**, which was created during DB provisioning process.
 ![](img/media/image22.png)
-Again, you need to click on RG Delete operation and confirm the RG name.
+*.Again, you need to click on RG Delete operation and confirm the RG name.
 ![](img/media/image23.png)

 * For optional part of the lab, Java Application connecting to DocumentDB, please remove and delete the project repository from your local workspace if needed.